mapninja/Earthsys144/GLOSSARY.md

 An open format for storing vector spatial data using JSON.
 GeoJSON commonly stores points, lines, polygons, and their attributes.

+## Google Sheets JSONP

+A way for a simple web page to request public Google Sheet data through a script tag instead of a CSV download.
+In this course, JSONP helps avoid common browser CORS restrictions when building a spreadsheet-driven web map.

 ## Georeferencing

 The process of aligning an image, scanned map, or other dataset to real-world coordinates so it can be used with other spatial data.